Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 Parents are often the first to notice when something feels harder than it should.

 Sometimes the signs are obvious.
 Other times they are subtle.
-A child may be keeping up academically but working twice as hard as peers.
-They may appear fine at school but unravel at home.
-They may say very little, yet show increasing frustration, avoidance, or self-doubt.
+A child may be keeping up on paper but working twice as hard as their peers.
+They may hold it together at school and fall apart at home.
+They may say very little, but show increasing frustration, avoidance, or self-doubt.

-You do not need a crisis to seek clarity.
+You do not need a crisis to ask questions.

 • “Why is this so hard for my child?”